mui/material-ui/docs/data/material/experimental-api/css-theme-variables/customization.md

 ```

 :::info
-💡 Using the utility equals to writing a plain string `'[data-mui-color-scheme="dark"] &'`, if you don't have a custom configuration.
+💡 Using this utility is equivalent to writing a plain string `'[data-mui-color-scheme="dark"] &'` if you don't have a custom configuration.
 :::

 ## Force a specific color scheme

-Specify `data-mui-color-scheme="dark"` to any DOM node to force the children components to appear as if they are in the dark mode.
+Specify `data-mui-color-scheme="dark"` to any DOM node to force the children components to appear as if they are in dark mode.

 ```js
 <div data-mui-color-scheme="dark">